craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Nov 27 21.md

 Kakurak wishes to bestow upon the party two scrolls (of *comprehend languages* and *plane shift*) and a *ring of dragons' breath*.

-Kakurak will ask the adventurers to continue their assault against the [[Front Varis Co.#The Giants|The Giants]] and use the chain to enter [[The Planes of Existence#The Plane of Ice]].
+Kakurak will ask the adventurers to continue their assault against the [[Varis Co.#The Giants|The Giants]] and use the chain to enter [[The Planes of Existence#The Plane of Ice]].
 There they will find the keep of the [[Jarl Grugnur]].
 It is their task to capture him alive if possible.

 ## Livenotes